mnvr/music-making-machines/modules/README.md

 ```

 There are some surface level differences – Mix has 6 inputs while CV Mix has 3 –
-and some ergonomic differences – Mix has one gain control and so the
+and some differences due to the module's interfaces – Mix has one gain control
-multiplication with the gain happens outside the loop, while CV Mix has one gain
+and so the multiplication with the gain happens outside the loop, while CV Mix
-control for each input so the multiplication happens inside.
+has one gain control for each input so the multiplication happens inside.

 There is also the difference in the function used to read the value - Mix uses
 `getVoltageSimd`, while CV Mix uses `getNormalVoltageSimd`, which is defined as: